How to Get Help With Bills: Resources

-Citizen Energy’s program called Joe-4-Oil provides 100 gallons of heating oil to low-income individuals in 16 states.
-In Massachusetts, it awards families $150 credits to put toward their gas bills, while it installs solar panels for free in California.
+Citizen Energy’s program called Joe-4-Oil provides 100 gallons of heating oil to select, low-income individuals in 16 states.
+In Massachusetts, it awards families $150 credits to put toward their gas bills, while it installs solar panels for in California.

 Charities that help with housing costs

 Housing costs are typically one of the largest monthly expenses on the budget.
 If you’re having trouble paying that bill when the first of the month rolls around, or if you’re searching for a safe and affordable home, these charities want to help.

 The Community Action Partnership strives to combat poverty, improve lives, and change communities for the better.
 It has helped over 148,000 families find safe and affordable housing through its various programs.